pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/control-plane-development.md

 make render-manifests
 ```

-#### Installing control-plane into the local cluster
+#### Installing Control Plane into the local cluster

-Now, you can use the rendered manifests at `.rendered-manifests` to install control-plane to the local cluster.
+Now, you can use the rendered manifests at `.rendered-manifests` to install Control Plane to the local cluster.

-Here is the command to install [quickstart](/docs/quickstart/)'s control-plane:
+Here is the command to install [quickstart](/docs/quickstart/)'s Control Plane:

 ``` console
 helm -n pipecd install pipecd .rendered-manifests/pipecd --dependency-update --create-namespace --values ./quickstart/control-plane-values.yaml
 ```

-Once all components are running up, use `kubectl port-forward` to expose the installed control-plane on your localhost:
+Once all components are running up, use `kubectl port-forward` to expose the installed Control Plane on your localhost:

 ``` console
 kubectl -n pipecd port-forward svc/pipecd 8080